mgcruz024/mean-variance/README.md

 ## Optimization
 <img src="Screenshots/portfolio.png" width="700" height="425" />

 Optimization uses the minimum acceptable return of the SP500TR index for the 2016-2020 time period.
+Model reflects "shorts" with a negative weight (ex.
+AAPL, ADBE, ADP, and AMD) and those that have the highest fluctuations are the lower values.
+Largest portions of optimized portfolio are stable, low-risk leading companies (ex.
+PG, PGR, AMZN, and PEP) that provide reliable returns throughout the year.

+The sum of portfolio ticker weights are always equal to 1.